kylekorth/ai-recipe-extractor/README.md

 ## OpenAI

 You can change the OpenAI model by changing the `OPENAI_MODEL` environment variable in the `.env` file.

+I used GPT-4o-mini and the total cost was about $.10 for 414 recipes.

 # Demo Cookbook
 I added a modified version of the Foodhero cookbook to the `pdf` folder to demonstrate the recipe extraction.